classdojo/policies/privacy.md

 > Basically,
 >
-> From time to time, we may send you useful communications about updates or new features.
-You can always opt-out of these messages at any time!
+> From time to time, we may send you useful messages about updates or new features.
+You can always opt-out of these messages if you’d rather we didn’t contact you.

 ## Social Media Features/Widgets